Jamcdonald120/Titancraft-Above-Wiki/Background.md

 - All of the islands were made by Aelflaed using World Painter, which doesn't have settings for adding coral (which was new at the time), so AElflaed and LiteHorizon had to place it all by hand.
 - About 80% of the caves were done by DropDaBass.

+> Please add more trivia and history if you were there, Gandalf.
+3,000 years ago {.is-info}

 ### Credits:
 <details><summary>Project Management:</summary>